The things to do in Pisa beyond the leaning tower

 The Square of Miracles

-Listed in the Tuscan UNESCO world Heritage sites since 1987, the Square of Miracles is the most known of the things to do in Pisa.
-The famous Piazza includes the main religious monuments as the Cathedral, the Baptistery, the Campo Santo and the leaning tower.
-The Italian writer Gabriele d’Annunzio called them miracles for their beauty and this is the reason of the name Square of Miracles.
+Listed in the Tuscan UNESCO World Heritage sites since 1987, the Square of Miracles is the most known of the things to do in Pisa.
+The famous Piazza includes the main religious monuments like the Cathedral, the Baptistery, the Campo Santo and the leaning tower.
+The Italian writer Gabriele D’Annunzio called them miracles for their beauty and this is the reason for the name Square of Miracles.
 To reach the Piazza you can easily park your car out of the walls, or in case you come by train, use the station of Pisa San Rossore.
+The entrance to the Cathedral is free of charge.
+You just need to get the free ticket at the office located in the building in bricks on the right side of the Piazza.

 The Botanic Gardens